 We once started with rescue missions on the beach and are currently working in the vastly overcrowded camp on Lesvos.
 Thousands of people live in dire conditions for months to years.
 Basic facilities are severely lacking.
 We are here, ready, with medical emergency care and psychosocial support.

 Our team of volunteer doctors, nurses and psychologists offers medical care from our mobile clinic.
-We work in Greece and Eastern Europa as close to the people as possible, seven days a week.
+We work in Greece as close to the people as possible, seven days a week.
 Our emergency care during the evenings fulfils an urgent need.